 I just didn’t know it was coming so soon.

-Our final end of year fashion show was scheduled for May 8th 2020, with our commencement ceremony the next morning on the 9th.
+Our final end of year fashion show was scheduled for May 8th 2020.
+And our commencement ceremony the next morning on May 9th.
 My whole family was going to come into town to celebrate that weekend.
 All 14 of us seniors in the fashion design program worked extremely hard on our collections, and had just presented them for judging on February 28th.

 After the judging was over, we found out that every student in the class got selected to be in the final show!
 We were happy, excited, and ready to nap.
-Spring break started on March 9th, but since all my work was done, I left for spring break a couple days early, on March 4th to head to San Francisco to see my very best friends in Praxis’ Emerging Founders Program.
-(More on that later, basically….it’s the best Christian entrepreneurship program ever and I still can’t believe I was selected to be in it)
+Spring break started on March 9th, but since all my work was done, I left for spring break a couple days early.
+On March 4th, I headed to San Francisco to see my very best friends in Praxis’ Emerging Founders Program.
+(More on that later, basically….it’s the best Christian entrepreneurship program ever!)

 My point of this long story (that doubles as a therapy session for me) is that I didn’t know March 3rd was going to be my last day at CCAD.
 I wasn’t expecting it to end so soon.

-Upon returning from San Francisco, COVID-19 started rapidly spreading in the US and our one week spring break turned into a two week spring break, into remote classes for a month, into remote classes for the rest of the year, into no fashion show or graduation ceremony.
-We were instructed to go to campus to clean out our lockers, grab anything we left behind, and quietly return back to our homes.
-I walked into the sewing lab to grab my things, and immediately pictured teenage me at 15 learning to dye fabric for the first time.
+Upon returning from San Francisco, COVID-19 started rapidly spreading in the US and our one week spring break turned into a two week spring break.
+Then, into remote classes for a month, and into remote classes for the rest of the year.
+And finally, into no fashion show or graduation ceremony.
+We were instructed to go to campus to clean out our lockers, and quietly return back to our homes.
+I walked into the sewing lab to grab my things, and immediately pictured me at 15 learning to dye fabric for the first time.

 Yes, my fiancé.
 Gabe.
-The same boy that picked me up outside the freshman dorms when I was 18 in his pickup truck, is the same boy that I am now 21 and engaged to and will be marrying in the art museum on campus next year.
+The same boy that picked me up outside the freshman dorms when I was 18 in his pickup truck, is the same boy that I am now 21 and engaged to.
+I’ll be marrying in the art museum on campus next year.

 I’m leaving CCAD a better person.
-I’m grown, I’ve started my own brand and LLC company, I’m getting married, I developed a strong work ethic like no other, and I learned how to dream.
+I’ve grown up.
+Started my own brand.
+I’m getting married.
+I’ve developed a strong work ethic like no other.
+And I learned how to dream.

-So thank you, CCAD.
+Thank you, CCAD.
 We had way more time together than most people.
-(Seriously, the admin people are probably waiting for me to leave) This abrupt ending, the band aid being ripped off of me, has taught me the main thing that I believe I was always missing as an artist and that is, to have tough skin.
+(Seriously, the admin people are probably waiting for me to leave) So this abrupt ending…the band aid being ripped off of me, is probably what I needed.
+You’ve taught me one last life lesson I will forever need as an artist and as a human: how to have tough skin.